How to create compelling hospital magazine covers

 - Quality.
 Photos in your publication are a mirror of the care and quality you offer your patients.
 Don't settle for photos with low resolution or poor composition.

 - Simplicity.
 Don't overwhelm the reader with images that are visually distracting.
 As a rule of thumb, keep the number of people featured on the cover to less than 3 so that the featured person can be large enough to have a real impact.

 - Interest.
 A theme, a beautiful object or setting, or a photo that has energy and action can all add interest.
 Another sure bet: faces.
 Feature warm, engaging people who are comfortable in front of the camera.
 Leave snapshots of construction sites or machines for inside pages.

 Pro tip: Shooting a photo for your publication?
 Choose a clean, tidy background.
 Messy surfaces, busy walls and power cords can be distracting and create a sense of disorder.

 Q: What works best for copy on the cover?

-Marjorie: If I could give only one tip for writing headlines and teasers, it would be to speak to readers—call out a benefit to them.
-Think of what matters to your readers: their health, well-being and quality of life, and that of their families.
+Julie: If I could give only 1 tip for writing headlines and teasers, it would be to speak to readers—call out a benefit to them.
+Think of what matters to your readers: their health, well-being and quality of life and that of their families.
 How does your story enhance their lives?

 Use common, catchy, positive words that invite the reader to open the magazine.
 Try different combos until you hit one that works for the image and the message.
 Don't be afraid to play.
 Crafting cover teasers can be challenging—and fun!